-If you are travelling from within the Oyster area to a Abellio Greater Anglia station outside the Oyster area (e.g. Chelmsford or Harlow Town), you cannot use your Oyster card to make a Pay as you go journey.
+If you are travelling from within the Oyster area to a station outside it (e.g. Chelmsford or Harlow Town), you cannot use your Oyster or contactless payment card to make a Pay as you go journey.
 There are no Oyster readers at stations outside the Oyster area, so there is nowhere for you to touch out.
 Therefore the system cannot calculate the correct fare to charge you.
-If you arrive at a station outside the Oyster area with only an Oyster card which has been touched in, then
+If you arrive at a station outside the Oyster area with only an Oyster or contactless payment card which has been touched in, then

 - You will have paid the maximum entry charge from the station where you touched in.
 As there is nowhere to touch out, this charge will remain deducted from your card balance.

 - You will not have a valid ticket for the journey that you have made, so you will either have to purchase a ticket or be liable to pay a Penalty Fare.

 If you wish to travel part of the way using Oyster or contactless Pay as you go, you will have to leave the train at a station within the Pay as you go area, touch out, then re-enter the station using a paper ticket from there to your onward destination.

 If you have a Travelcard on Oyster and wish to travel to a station outside the Oyster area, then you must buy a paper extension ticket (single or return) from the zonal boundary to your destination.
 You must buy this from the ticket office at your station of departure before travel.
 Extension tickets are not available from the ticket machines.

 Only if the ticket office is closed are you able to travel without having purchased an extension ticket.
 You must buy the extension ticket at the first opportunity (you do not need to break your journey additionally to buy the extension but you do need to buy the ticket at the first open ticket office that you pass, or from the first ticket inspector that you see).